bcbio/bcbio-nextgen/docs/contents/testing.rst

 a full regression pipeline to ensure consistency of calling between releases and updates of third party software.
 The pipeline performs alignment with bwa mem and variant calling with FreeBayes, GATK UnifiedGenotyper and GATK HaplotypeCaller.
-It also combines all 3 variant calling approaches into a `combined ensemble callset`_.
+Finally it integrates all 3 variant calling approaches into a `combined ensemble callset`_.

 This is a large full exome example with multiple variant callers, so